 Add the essential oils to the jar, stir well.
-Massage into abdomen using a clockwise motion.
+Massage into the abdomen using a clockwise motion.

-Subtle Properties (energetic and vibrational): Fennel has long been associated with warding off negative energy, both from other people as well as all that eminates from computers and cell phones.
+Subtle Properties (energetic and vibrational): Fennel has long been associated with warding off negative energy, both from other people as well as all that emanates from computers and cell phones.
 A block of black tourmaline near your computer will help with that, then mist yourself before and after long hours at the computer.
 Fennel is great to fortify healthy boundaries.
 I usually use the hydrosol for energetic work as the strong smell of licorice of this oil can be overpowering.

 Safety Information: Fennel is a strong emmenagogue (click here for a glossary of therapeutic properties and their meaning) and should be used lightly by women who have a heavy menstrual flow.
 Use for a short term and at no more than 2.5% blend.
-Robert Tisserand recommends to avoid with children under the age of five and in pregnancy and breastfeeding.
-However, may be helpful in a warm compress on the breast for bouts of mastisis.
+Robert Tisserand recommends avoiding use with children under the age of five and in pregnancy and breastfeeding.
+However, may be helpful in a warm compress on the breast for bouts of mastitis.
 To help with milk production, drink fennel tea!

 If you’d like to read past Fragrant Friday posts,